 nz the number of elements to be inserted.

-Intent. :
+Scope:local.
+Type:required.
+Intent: in.
 Specified as: an integer scalar.

 ia the row indices of the elements to be inserted.
+Scope:local.
+Type:required.
+Intent: in.
 Specified as: an integer array of size nz.

 ja the column indices of the elements to be inserted.

+Scope:local.

+Type:required.

+Intent: in.

 Specified as: an integer array of size nz.

 val the elements to be inserted.

+Scope:local.

+Type:required.

+Intent: in.

 Specified as: an array of size nz.
 Must be of the same type and kind of the coefficients of the sparse matrix a.

+desc_a The communication descriptor.

 Scope: local.

 Type: required.

 Intent: inout.

+Specified as: a variable of type psb_desc_type.

 local Whether the entries in the indices vectors ia, ja are already in local numbering.
+Scope:local.
+Type:optional.
+Specified as: a logical value; default: .false..